Can you play classical guitar on acoustic guitar?

 The style of playing we call “classical guitar” includes a few key elements.
 Among these are the way it is played, and the type of music generally played.

 Play with Right-hand Fingers

-First, classical guitar is played with the right hand fingers.
-Regular acoustic guitar often uses a plectrum (pick).
+First, classical guitar is played with the right-hand fingers.
+Regular acoustic guitars use a plectrum (pick) most of the time.

 Playing with the fingers is not easy, so “classical guitar technique” can be an ongoing study.

 This also allows players to play more than one musical line at a time, such as a melody and a bass line.

 Play Solo Instrumental Music

 We often find acoustic guitar strummed as accompaniment for singing.
 Classical guitarists most often play instrumental music.
 Just remember that we do not strictly play classical music on the classical guitar!

 Classical guitar music is usually composed using musical notation.
 This music varies in complexity and difficulty.

 Individual tastes differ, and many players prefer regular acoustic guitars.
 But classical guitars do offer some benefits over the steel-string acoustic.